Fraud Blocker Standard window sizes in the UK | Timber, aluminium and uPVC

 What are the standard aluminium window sizes?

 Traditionally, aluminium windows have been the least popular window type due to high prices and high lead times.
-But technological advances in window machinery have meant that they have become a much more demanded window type, and now installers can get them for much lower prices, and lead times have decreased to make them a more accessible product.
+However technological advances in window machinery have meant that they have become a much more demanded window type, and now installers can get them for much lower prices, and lead times have decreased to make them a more accessible product.

 The aluminium frames have many benefits, as the profiles can be thermally broken, and aluminium can offer incredible thermal efficiency.